Studying in the UK

 - Receive an offer of a place on the course.

-- Pay a CAS payment and deposit to the International Study College.
+- Pay a CAS payment and deposit.

 - Receive a Certificate of Acceptance for Studies (CAS).
 This is worth 30 points.

 - Apply for your visa.
 Provide financial statements which prove that you have the funds to cover the course and your living costs.
 This will get you a further 10 points.

 - You may also be required to attend a credibility interview.

 - You will be contacted by UK Visas and Immigration (UKVI) to tell you whether or not your visa application has been successful.